dotnet/docs/docs/framework/release-notes/2024/01-january-preview-of-quality-rollup.md

-## January Preview of Quality Rollup
+## January 2024 Preview of Quality Rollup

-released January 24, 2024
+_Released January 24, 2024_

 ### Summary of What's New in this Release